bitrao/Job-Advertisement-Classification/README.md

 By conducting the training process on the ***Titles***, the overall accuracy decreased significantly.
 Meanwhile, with the addition of ***Titles*** features, the results were slightly better.
 For `Logistic Regression` models the accuracy increased from 0.871 to 0.881 regarding count_features and from 0.885 to 0.893 regarding tfidf_features.
 Same with `SVM`, the score on count_features went up to 0.871 (by 0.02) but slightly decrease on tfidf_features.
 It can be concluded that with more data and information, we can considerably train more accurate models.

 The best models is **Logistic Regression with tf-idf of Titles and Descriptions**

+*Assignment 3 of COSC3015-Advanced Programming for Data Science RMIT 2024 (Group works with Nguyen Nguyen and Lisa Mari Huynh)*